-- availability and cost of capital; - · the cost of exploring for, producing and delivering oil and gas and the sufficiency of any returns on capital investments; - the sale and expiration dates of offshore leases in the U.S. and overseas; - the discovery rate, size and location of new oil and gas reserves; - demand for energy, including hydrocarbon production, which is affected by worldwide economic activity and uncertainty and population growth, as well as the conflict in Ukraine and related European energy crisis; - the ability of the Organization of the Petroleum Exporting Countries ("OPEC") to set and maintain production levels for oil and the level of production by non-OPEC countries: - political events and conditions, including socio-political unrest, any government shutdown, instability or hostilities, including the conflict in Ukraine, and trade and monetary sanctions in response to such developments; - demand for, availability of and technological viability of, alternative sources of energy; - · technological advances affecting energy exploration, production, transportation and consumption; - · weather conditions, natural disasters, and global or regional public health crises (such as COVID-19) and other catastrophic events; and - uncertainty regarding the U.S. energy policy, including local, state and federal laws and regulations that would negatively impact or restrict the oil and gas industry.
+- availability and cost of capital; - the cost of exploring for, producing and delivering oil and gas and the sufficiency of any returns on capital investments; - the sale and expiration dates of offshore leases in the U.S. and overseas; - the discovery rate, size and location of new oil and gas reserves; - demand for energy, including hydrocarbon production, which is affected by worldwide economic activity and uncertainty and population growth, as well as geopolitical conflicts; - the ability of the Organization of the Petroleum Exporting Countries ("OPEC") to set and maintain production levels for oil and the level of production by non-OPEC countries; - political events and conditions, including socio-political unrest, any government shutdown, instability or hostilities, and trade and monetary sanctions in response to such developments; - demand for, availability of and technological viability of, alternative sources of energy; - technological advances affecting energy exploration, production, transportation and consumption; - · weather conditions, natural disasters, and global or regional public health crises and other catastrophic events; and - uncertainty regarding the U.S. energy policy, including local, state and federal laws and regulations that would negatively impact or restrict the oil and gas industry.

 We are unable to predict future oil and gas prices or the level of oil and gas industry activity for the services we provide.
 Further, the current relative stabilization in oil and gas prices and increase in bidding activity may not necessarily translate into long-term increased activity.
 Even during periods of relatively high oil and gas prices, our customers may cancel or curtail capital expenditure programs for exploration and production and repair and maintenance of their offshore assets due to uncertainty regarding oil and gas prices and other priorities for cash flows, including investment in energy transition projects.
-Advances in onshore exploration and development technologies, particularly with respect to large, onshore shale production areas, or energy transition projects could result in our historical customers allocating a higher percentage of their capital expenditure budgets to such activities and we may not be successful securing new project awards related to these activities.
+Advances in onshore exploration and development technologies, or energy transition projects, could result in our historical customers allocating a higher percentage of their capital expenditure budgets to such activities and we may not be successful securing new project awards related to these activities.
 See risk factor below titled "Our efforts to strategically reposition the Company to diversify our service offerings and customer base may not result in increased shareholder value."
 In addition, an increase in gas prices could also negatively impact future investments in petrochemical and other facilities that benefit from lower gas prices.
-These factors could cause our revenue and margins to remain depressed and limit our future growth opportunities.
-See "Overview" in Item 7 for further discussion of the impacts of oil and gas price volatility.
+These factors could cause our revenue and margins to be depressed and limit our future growth opportunities.
+See Note 1 and "Overview" in Item 7 for further discussion of the impacts of oil and gas price volatility.

 The impacts on our business of the volatility of oil and gas prices and other factors that have influenced our customers' capital spending have included, or may continue to include, among other things, reduced bidding activity; suspension or termination of backlog; deterioration of customer financial condition; and unanticipated project costs and schedule delays due to supply chain disruptions, labor and material price increases, lower labor productivity, increased employee and contractor absenteeism and turnover, craft labor hiring challenges, increased safety incidents, lack of performance by subcontractors and suppliers, and contract disputes.
-For example, in February 2023, we received direction from our customer to suspend all activities on our offshore jackets project.
-No duration of the suspension or timing of potential recommencement of the project was provided.
-See Note 2 and "New Project Awards and Backlog" in Item 7 for further discussion of the project suspension.
+For example, in February 2023, we received direction from our customer to suspend all activities on our offshore jackets project, and in July 2023, the customer cancelled the contract.
+See Note 2 and "New Project Awards and Backlog" in Item 7 for further discussion of the project cancellation.